stivale/stivale/STIVALE.md

 Usable and bootloader reclaimable entries are guaranteed not to overlap with any other entry.

-To the contrary, all non-usable entries (including kernel/modules) are not guaranteed any alignment, nor is it guaranteed that they do not overlap other entries (except usable and bootloader reclaimable entries).
+To the contrary, all non-usable entries (including kernel/modules) are not guaranteed any alignment, nor is it guaranteed that they do not overlap other entries.

 ## Modules